UNCLASSIFIED (U)

 b.
 Post must properly classify all design documents in accordance with the Security Classification Guide for Design and Construction Projects Overseas and obtain required local permits and permissions.
 For procurement guidance and assistance, post should refer to the Office of the Procurement Executive (A/OPE) website to review models and procurement instructions.
 For codes and design guidelines, post should refer to the OBO Design Standards.

-a.
-After completion of any OBO-approved and funded Tier One or Tier Two projects, post must submit a complete digital set of as-built drawings to OBO/PDCS/DE's Design Coordination Division (OBO/PDCS/DE/DC).
+After completion of any OBO-approved and funded Tier One or Tier Two projects, post must submit a complete digital set of as-built drawings and BIM files (if applicable) to OBO/PDCS/DE's Design Coordination Division (OBO/PDCS/DE/DC).

-a.
-For projects that are contracted by post or the Regional Procurement Support Office, when the contracting officer representative (COR) issues a letter of acceptance of substantial completion to the contractor, post submits a cable to OBO/OPS/AM indicating the substantial completion date.
+For projects that are contracted by post or the Regional Procurement Support Office, when the Contracting Officer Representative (COR) issues a letter of acceptance of substantial completion to the contractor, post submits a cable to OBO/OPS/AM indicating the substantial completion date.

 a.
 Air-conditioning units may be provided in U.S. Government-owned/capital leased and operating leased residential and non-residential facilities.
 At residential properties, air conditioners are at the discretion of the Single Real Property Manager (SRPM) and the Interagency Housing Board (IAHB) to determine that air conditioning is necessary, funds are available, and occupying agency approval has been secured.